 - Committee Report Page 3

 - Statement of Comprehensive Income Page 4

 - Statement of Financial Position Page 5

 - Statement of Changes in Equity Page 6

 - Statement of Cash Flows Page 7

 - Notes to the Financial Statements Page 8

 - Certificate by Members of the Board Page 20

 - Auditor's Report Page 21

 - Income and Expenditure Statement Page 23

-External Accountants Compilation Report Page 24
+- External Accountants Compilation Report Page 24

-ARBN 166 345 697
+The Environment Institute of Australia and New Zealand Inc. ARBN 166 345 697 NZBN 9429041314777 BOARD REPORT

-BOARD REPORT

-Your Board members present this report on the Institute for the financial year ended 30 June 2019.
+Your Board members present this report on the Institute for the financial year ended 30 June 2020.